Hot holding temperature in food safety

 Temperature control in Scotland

-The wider structure of temperature control in Scotland — including how the 63°C hot holding threshold sits alongside other temperature obligations — is examined in the Temperature Control publication.
-The temperature control hub brings together related explainers and publication links.
+The wider structure of temperature control in Scotland, including how the 63°C hot holding threshold sits within Scottish legislation, is examined in the Temperature Control hub.

 Is 63°C a legal requirement for hot holding?